digidem/mapeo-map-server/API.md

 # API Documentation

-A less verbose (although incomplete) variation of this documentation can be found at the `/docs` endpoint of the map server when it is run.
+A less verbose (although incomplete) variation of this documentation can be found at the `/docs` endpoint of the map server when it is running.

 Params of interest are prefixed by a colon (`:`) in the listed endpoint.